-Any physical portrayal however, whether with pictures, symbols, or statues, distorts our awarness of His true character and lessens a healthy respect for His awesome holiness and power.
+Any physical portrayal, however, whether with pictures, symbols, or statues, distorts our awareness of His true character and lessens a healthy respect for His awesome holiness and power.

 If we knew what God really looked like, we would inevitably make an image and seek to understand Him through that image, instead of through what is revealed in His Word.